-Making Tax Digital for VAT applies to UK businesses exceeding the £85,000 threshold.
-A software solution is required to process digital records and create digital returns to be submitted via HMRC’s API from April 2019 (or October for those with complex requirements).
-Digital links must be implemented the following year.
+Making Tax Digital applies to UK businesses exceeding the £85,000 threshold.
+It is a mandatory requirement to create and submit a digital VAT return via HMRC’s API and from 1 April 2020 (or 1 October 2020 for deferred businesses) digital links must be implemented to create an end-to-end digital process.

 If you would like to have a one-to-one demonstration of our MTD for VAT compliance solution, call us or email us with your requirements.